 By avoiding these activities, you can promote proper healing and preserve the quality of your new tattoo.
 Remember to follow the instructions provided by your tattoo artist and consult them if you have any specific concerns.

-After your tattoo session, the artist will apply a thin layer of antibiotic ointment and cover the tattoo with a bandage or plastic wrap.
-This protects against bacteria and prevents friction.
+After your tattoo is finished, your artist will apply a thin layer of IKONIK’s Epik Cream and cover the tattoo with a bandage or plastic wrap.
+The cream will add moisture to your skin while the wrap protects against bacteria and prevents friction with clothing.
 Follow your artist’s recommendation on how long to keep the covering.

-Once the recommended time has passed, remove the covering and wash your hands thoroughly.
+Keeping your new tattoo clean cannot be overstated.
+Once the recommended time has passed to keep the covering on your tattoo (generally a few hours to 1 day), wash your hands thoroughly before removing it.
+The covering should be carefully removed in the shower after soaking the surrounding area.
 Gently cleanse the tattoo with warm water and fragrance-free soap.
-Pat the area dry with a soft cloth and apply a small amount of fragrance-free, alcohol-free moisturizer.
+Good Vibrations Ink recommends cleaning your skin with IKONIK Cosmik Soap while in the shower at least once per day.
+Pat the area dry with a soft cloth and apply a small amount of fragrance-free, alcohol-free moisturizer (we recommend IKONIK’s Epik Cream).

 3: Allow it to breathe and heal (ongoing)